- It is not accurate to say that a dog has autism but they can exhibit a condition similar to autism called canine dysfunctional behavior (CDB).

 Diagnosing Autism in Dogs

-The combination of the blood test results and the behavioral tests can only lead to a presumptive diagnosis of autism.
-Until more research is done on what causes autism and how to test for it in dogs, a definitive diagnosis is not possible.
+The combination of the blood test results and behavioral tests can only lead to a presumptive diagnosis of CDB.
+Until more research is done on what causes autism and how to test it in dogs, a definitive diagnosis is not possible.

 Living With Autistic Dogs

 Whether or not a vet can tell with all certainty that a dog is autistic, owners will need to figure out how to deal with the symptoms.
 Some of the recommended courses of action are things that we already do as responsible owners to improve the health and welfare of any dog.
 These include making sure they get regular exercise, feeding a well-balanced diet comprised of the best dog food, and avoiding situations that cause them stress or trigger their repetitive behaviors.

 In addition, providing them a stress-free space where they can feel comfortable is essential.
 For a friend’s dog, this safe space can be the dog bed, my friend’s bed, or just a quiet corner.
 As much as possible, I encourage letting the dog have free access to his safe space and try not to disturb them when they choose to be there.
 Also, it is best not to force them to go there if they do not want to.
 Their safe space should never be used as a punishment.

 Positive reinforcement when they do interact is helpful.
 It will help raise the dogs’ comfort level and encourage them to do it more often.
 Note though that too much petting or even verbal praise may send them scuttling off to their safe place again.
 I suggest getting a dog trainer who has experience with developmental disability.

 In some cases, especially if aggression or destructive behaviors are a problem, it is best to have the dog checked by veterinary medicine experts.
 Often, vets would prescribe anti-anxiety or mood-altering medications designed to keep the dog calm and stress-free.